-There are plenty of firearm manufacturers that claim to have produced “The Gun that Won the West.”
-And as long as there are Old West devotees, there will be a debate going on somewhere about which gun actually should hold that coveted title.
-But the truth is that there was no single firearm that officially tamed the western frontier any more than there was just one lawman (sorry Wyatt!) that established law and order during those tumultuous times.
+There are plenty of firearm manufacturers who’ve claimed to produce the guns that won the West.
+As long as there are Old West devotees, there will be debates about which gun actually should hold that coveted title.
+But the truth is there are no single firearms that officially tamed the western frontier.
+Just like there was never a lone lawman (sorry Wyatt!) that established law and order during those tumultuous times.

-Thes best anyone can hope for is a list of influential guns that helped to shape those western territories.
-And even that list will be tinged by subjectivity and will result in more debates and arguments.
-But here we go, nonetheless, giving you five of the most famous guns of the Wild West.
-No one can say why they are noteworthy—maybe it was the quantity that was produced or the people who used them—but they are well-known to all of those aficionados who study that exciting era and watch re-runs of Have Gun, Will Travel.
-They are listed in no particular order of importance:
+The best anyone can hope for is a list of influential guns that helped to shape those western territories.
+The list will be heavily subjective.
+Resulting in more debates and arguments.
+But here we go!
+Giving you five of the most famous guns of the Wild West.
+No one can say why they are noteworthy.
+Maybe it’s the quantity that was produced.
+Or the people that put them to use.
+They are well-known to all of those aficionados who study that exciting era and watch re-runs of Have Gun, Will Travel.
+This list is in no particular order of importance.

 1851 Colt Navy Revolver

 These handsome cap-and-ball six-guns were among the most popular in the Old West.
-Named for the Republic of Texas Navy, over 200,000 were manufactured between 1850 and 1873.
-Their reputation for smooth handling and perfect balance made these .36 caliber revolvers popular with some of the famous (and infamous) characters of that era.
+Named for the Republic of Texas Navy.
+Manufacturing for over 200,000 was between 1850 and 1873.
+Accordingly, their reputation for smooth handling and perfect balance made these .36 caliber revolvers popular with some of the famous (and infamous) characters of that era.

-Among those who preferred the “Navy” were Col. Robert E. Lee, while serving with the 2nd U.S. Cavalry during the 1850s; Confederate Gen. Nathan Bedford Forrest; outlaw John Wesley Hardin; gambler John Henry “Doc” Holliday; and James Butler “Wild Bill” Hickok.
-The revolver was used by the Union army, while the Confederate army reportedly made copies of it and handed them out to their troops during the Civil War.
+Among those who preferred the “Navy” was Col. Robert E. Lee, while serving with the 2nd U.S. Cavalry during the 1850s; Confederate Gen. Nathan Bedford Forrest; outlaw John Wesley Hardin; gambler John Henry “Doc” Holliday; and James Butler “Wild Bill” Hickok.
+The revolver was in use by the Union army.
+The Confederate army reportedly made copies of it and handed them out to their troops during the Civil War.

-By the 1870s, the Colt Navy Revolver was being converted to take .38 caliber metallic cartridges, but for many years it had been one of the most popular handguns in the West and continued to be used years after modern cartridge revolvers were introduced.
+By the 1870s, the Colt Navy Revolver was being converted to take .38 caliber metallic cartridges.
+For many years, it was one of the most popular handguns in the West.
+Its use continued after modern cartridge revolvers were introduced.

 1866 Winchester Rifle

-Known for its tough construction, manufacturing of the Model 1866 started in Bridgeport, Connecticut in 1867, and between then and 1898, more than 170,000 of these .44 caliber lever-action “repeating rifles” were produced.
-Improvements to the 1866 included a spring-closed loading port on the right-hand side of the frame, directly at the rear of the magazine tube (previous models had loaded from the magazine’s muzzle end), and this gave rise to the first reliable lever-action repeating rifle, the Winchester, Model 1866.
+Known for its tough construction, manufacturing of the Model 1866 started in Bridgeport, Connecticut in 1867.
+Production took place between 1867 and 1898.
+More than 170,000 of these .44 caliber lever-action “repeating rifles” were manufactured.
+The model 1866 featured several improvements.
+Including a spring-closed loading port on the right-hand side of the frame.
+Conveniently located at the rear of the magazine tube.
+Previous models had loaded from the magazine’s muzzle end.
+This gave rise to the first reliable lever-action repeating rifle, the Winchester, Model 1866.

-Dubbed the “Yellowboy” because of its unique brass receiver, the 1866 remained popular, in both carbine and full-rifle form, even after centerfire ammunition had eclipsed the rifle’s rimfire type.
-The rifle was favored by the infamous 1890s outlaw Bill Doolin; Sioux (Lakota) medicine man Sitting Bull; 7th U.S. Cavalry scout Bloody Knife; and California Sheriff Harry Morse.
-Even the Ottoman Empire appreciated the advantages of the repeater, having purchased over five thousand of them to be used against the Russians.
+Dubbed the “Yellowboy” because of its unique brass receiver, the 1866 remained popular, in both carbine and full-rifle form.
+Even after centerfire ammunition had eclipsed the rifle’s rimfire type.
+The infamous 1890s outlaw Bill Doolin favored this rifle.
+So did Sioux (Lakota) medicine man Sitting Bull, 7th U.S. Cavalry scout Bloody Knife, and California Sheriff Harry Morse.
+Even the Ottoman Empire appreciated the advantages of the repeater.
+They purchased over five thousand, using them against the Russians.

-A favorite among buffalo hunters, the 1874 was offered in such potent big-game loads as .44-77, .45-70, .50-90 and .50-110.
-The basic Sharps cartridge was made up of three parts: the powder, the bullet, and the case.
-What set it apart from the traditional Winchester or Colt cartridges was that those components could be varied in size and combined to create a unique caliber cartridge.
+A favorite among buffalo hunters, the 1874 was offered in such potent big-game loads as .44-77, .45-70, .50-90, and .50-110.
+The basic Sharps cartridge comprised three parts.
+The powder, the bullet, and the case.
+What set it apart from the traditional Winchester or Colt cartridges?
+The components varied in size to create a unique caliber cartridge when combined.

 Among the rifle’s noteworthy proponents were U.S. Marshal Bill Tilghman, during his buffalo-hunting days, and Martha “Calamity Jane” Canary.
 Legend has it that hunter Billy Dixon used a .50-90 Sharps to fell an Indian from over 1500 yards at the Battle of Adobe Walls in June of 1874.